 A current scientific study shows that THC works in conjunction with the different cannabinoid compounds that are also present.
 The interaction between THC and the rest of the cannabinoid family will mean that medical research will be more complicated than first thought.
 But it also reveals that the benefits of THC are broader and more diverse than even the most optimistic predictions.
 Studies also show that without using proper dosing calculations and methods THC can lead to psychosis and schizophrenia.
 Here are 5 of the potential consequences of the euphoric effect THC brings, especially when dosing isn’t taken into consideration.

-THC remains an illegal substance in much of The United States.
-If considering purchasing THC for medical purposes, it’s essential that you double and triple check your state laws beforehand.
+THC remains an illegal substance in much of The United States and the rest of the world.
+So, If you are considering purchasing THC for medical purposes, it’s essential that you double and triple check your state laws beforehand.
 It’s also vital to consult your family doctor, especially if you are already undergoing an established treatment plan for an existing illness.
 This is because very little is known about how THC interacts with other pharmaceuticals and in order for your doctor to treat you well, he or she needs to know all the facts.

 Even now, there is much to be learned about THC.
 Scientists and researchers are working tirelessly to unearth the facts about this compound and how it can affect our bodies.